nilx/cclambda/README.txt

 To use OpenMP, you need to compile cclambda with OpenMP compiler options.
-The makefile contains a preset for gcc compilers, enabled with `make OMP=1`.
+The makefile contains a preset for gcc compilers, enabled with `OMP=1`.
 You can uncomment options for other compilers (icc, suncc) in the makefile.

-Then you must use cclambda with the same compiler and compiler
+Then you must use cclambda with the same compiler and compiler options:

-options:
+    make OMP=1
     CC=gcc CFLAGS="-O3 -fopenmp" ./cclambda a.png b.png "expr" > out.png

-Attempting to enable OpenMP when using cclambda without enabling it when cclambda is compiled, or with different compilers for compiling and using cclambda, will result in a link error.
+Attempts to use OpenMP with cclambda without enabling it when cclambda is compiled, or with different compilers for compiling and using cclambda, will result in a link error.

 # BUGS